The Best Care for Oily Skin

 Salicylic acid is a good ingredient for helping to minimize excess oil production.

 At the same time, don’t go too heavy on the moisturizer.
-Look for a light product and avoid heavy formulations, including shea butter which will sit on your skin and worsen.
+Look for a light product and avoid rich formulations, including shea butter which will sit on your skin and worsen.

 Control the Shine

-When you’re searching for a moisturizer, opt for something that offers shine control.
+When searching for a moisturizer, opt for something that offers shine control.
 This makes sure that while your skin stays moisturized and hydrated, the excess oil is ‘blotted’ by ingredients in the product.
-Skin primers are also a great bet for oily skin, as they give you an added layer of shine protection even if they aren’t oil-free.
+Skin primers are also an excellent bet for oily skin, as they give you an added layer of shine protection even if they aren’t oil-free.

 Be Careful with Toners